The Parking Zone – June 2019

 One person suggests charging a daily parking fee to repair damages to the roundabout.

 Get rid of the roundabout.
 Mankato’s infrastructure has to adjust to the new environment caused by the new distribution center.
-It’s not the truckers’ fault that the city didn’t plan well enough for the traffic.
+It’s not the truckers’ fault the city didn’t plan well enough for the traffic.
 These men and women behind the wheel have no control over that.

 Oregon to open new rest area; truckers prohibited